Following these simple tips can save time and effort

 INCLUDE THE CORRECT USER FEE!

-Ensure the application includes a check or money order made payable to the United States Treasury for the appropriate user fee.
+Pay the correct user fee for Form 1023 on Pay.gov using a bank account, debit card or credit card.
+Ensure the Form 1024 or 1024-A application includes a check or money order made payable to the United States Treasury for the appropriate user fee.

 Following these ten tips can help shorten the time it takes to process an application for tax-exempt status.
 A correctly completed application, sent with all required documents and schedules has a good chance of being accepted with no further contact.
 If contact is necessary, the IRS agent can address the technical issues that need resolution without taking up time to get a completed application.